curl/everything-curl/ftp/ftps.md

 plain FTP uses clear text unsafe connections.

 There are two ways to do FTPS with curl.
 The *implicit* way and the *explicit* way.
-(These terms orignate from the FTPS RFC).
+(These terms originate from the FTPS RFC).
 Usually the server you work with dictates which of these methods you can and shall use against it.

 ## Implicit FTPS